selym3/java-listener/README.md

 ## todo

+* check for specific errors (to quit when necessary)
 * add --help to index
 * add better modularity to java helper function
 * combine callback model with classes???